 Growing up I was encouraged to find what gives me life.
 Yoga gives me life.
 It gives me community, breath, asana and meditation, and fills my life with joy, laughter, love and many other things.
 But most important to my life is my spirit, and yoga connects me to my spirit.
 When I am embodying my spirit, I am full of life.
 My union is yoga, life and spirit.
 My devotion as a teacher is to use the gifts yoga brings me to help my students find what gives them life.
 I have been inspired by many teachers along my yogic journey.
 My inspiration comes to me from my core teachers and my students.
 Ana Forrest gave me the tools I need to live my dharma and help others find their own.
 Regina Zwilling gave me my determination and presence to be there for others.
 Cheryl Deer daily gives me my inversions and encourages my ability to love.
 My students motivate me to grow as a teacher and also as a student.
 I teach Forrest yoga, because I love the abs.

-Training: Forrest Yoga Foundation Teacher Training, July 2012
+Training: Forrest Yoga Foundation Teacher Training, July 2012, Forrest Yoga Advanced Teacher Training, April 2013

-At Root Yoga Center, I teach Forrest Yoga, sequencing the poses I find most powerful for healing.
+At Root Yoga Center, I teach Forrest Yoga, sequencing the poses I find most powerful for healing, strength building, and mental discipline.

 Nicole Maurrae Landrus